AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Histolecty/Histolecty.md

 ### Casting a Spell

 Every histolect gains access to the Bind quick action, which reassigns their histolectual bonds.
 Each bond can be assigned to a different creature other than yourself, which you can sense within 60'.
 The bonds hold until you reassign them, you fall unconscious, or they leave a range of 120' from you.
 You must be bound to a creature in order to target them with histolecty spells (unless you are the target) and have your spell effects persist on them.   ^8e3f1d
+>[!note]
-> <u>Note:</u> In order for a creature to notice that they are histolectually bound, they must a 1st level histolect or higher.
+>In order for a creature to notice that they are histolectually bound, they must a 1st level histolect or higher.

 For some spells, you will have to determine your histolecty modifier.
 Use the following simple formula:
 _Histolecty Modifier_ = _Charisma Modifier_ + _Proficiency Bonus (if you are a 1st-level or higher histolect)_